Popular Alor liveaboards Explore all liveaboards

-Most liveaboard diving in the Alor area depart from Maumere port or occasionally Labuan Bajo.
+Most liveaboard diving in the Alor area departs from Maumere port or occasionally Labuan Bajo.
 The easiest way to get there is to fly to Labuan Bajo from Bali International Airport.
-If you are staying elsewhere in Indonesia there are some domestic flight to the small airport at Maumere.
+If you are staying elsewhere in Indonesia there are some domestic flights to the small airport at Maumere.

 Alor Diving Reviews